Neogen Co. (NASDAQ:NEOG) Director Bruce Papesh Sells 30,000 Shares

 Neogen Co.
-(NASDAQ:NEOG) Director Bruce Papesh sold 30,000 shares of Neogen stock in a transaction that occurred on Wednesday, January 13th.
+(NASDAQ:NEOG) Director Bruce Papesh sold 30,000 shares of the firm’s stock in a transaction dated Wednesday, January 13th.
 The stock was sold at an average price of $83.40, for a total transaction of $2,502,000.00.
-Following the transaction, the director now directly owns 42,261 shares in the company, valued at $3,524,567.40.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Following the completion of the sale, the director now directly owns 42,261 shares of the company’s stock, valued at $3,524,567.40.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.

-Neogen (NASDAQ:NEOG) last issued its earnings results on Monday, December 21st.
-The company reported $0.30 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.31 by ($0.01).
-Neogen had a return on equity of 8.43% and a net margin of 14.24%.
-The firm had revenue of $115.00 million during the quarter, compared to the consensus estimate of $115.22 million.
-During the same quarter in the prior year, the business posted $0.31 EPS.
-The firm’s revenue for the quarter was up 6.7% on a year-over-year basis.
-Analysts forecast that Neogen Co. will post 1.24 earnings per share for the current year.
+Neogen (NASDAQ:NEOG) last posted its earnings results on Monday, December 21st.
+The company reported $0.30 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.31 by ($0.01).
+Neogen had a return on equity of 8.13% and a net margin of 13.92%.
+The company had revenue of $115.00 million during the quarter, compared to analysts’ expectations of $115.22 million.
+During the same period in the prior year, the business posted $0.31 earnings per share.
+The company’s revenue for the quarter was up 6.7% on a year-over-year basis.
+On average, equities research analysts expect that Neogen Co. will post 1.19 earnings per share for the current fiscal year.

-Large investors have recently added to or reduced their stakes in the stock.
-USA Financial Portformulas Corp purchased a new position in Neogen during the 3rd quarter valued at $40,000.
-Hall Laurie J Trustee bought a new position in Neogen in the 3rd quarter worth $65,000.
-Private Advisor Group LLC bought a new position in Neogen in the 2nd quarter worth $94,000.
-NEXT Financial Group Inc bought a new position in Neogen in the 3rd quarter worth $140,000.
-Finally, Venturi Wealth Management LLC bought a new position in Neogen in the 3rd quarter worth $176,000.
-Institutional investors and hedge funds own 88.44% of the company’s stock.

-Separately, BidaskClub cut shares of Neogen from a “buy” rating to a “hold” rating in a report on Monday, December 28th.
-One research analyst has rated the stock with a sell rating, three have given a hold rating and one has issued a buy rating to the stock.
-The stock presently has a consensus rating of “Hold” and a consensus target price of $75.67.
+A number of hedge funds and other institutional investors have recently modified their holdings of NEOG.
+Morgan Stanley lifted its position in Neogen by 59.9% during the 3rd quarter.
+Morgan Stanley now owns 272,056 shares of the company’s stock valued at $21,289,000 after acquiring an additional 101,950 shares during the period.
+JPMorgan Chase & Co. lifted its position in Neogen by 33.3% during the 3rd quarter.
+JPMorgan Chase & Co. now owns 401,566 shares of the company’s stock valued at $31,053,000 after acquiring an additional 100,378 shares during the period.
+Conestoga Capital Advisors LLC lifted its position in Neogen by 5.3% during the 3rd quarter.
+Conestoga Capital Advisors LLC now owns 1,830,422 shares of the company’s stock valued at $143,231,000 after acquiring an additional 92,488 shares during the period.
+Mitsubishi UFJ Trust & Banking Corp lifted its position in Neogen by 16.8% during the 2nd quarter.
+Mitsubishi UFJ Trust & Banking Corp now owns 515,158 shares of the company’s stock valued at $39,976,000 after acquiring an additional 74,098 shares during the period.
+Finally, Comerica Bank lifted its position in Neogen by 38.1% during the 3rd quarter.
+Comerica Bank now owns 167,798 shares of the company’s stock valued at $12,130,000 after acquiring an additional 46,287 shares during the period.
+92.79% of the stock is owned by institutional investors.

 Neogen Company Profile